The St. James Pickleball League

 If you are wondering, "What on earth is pickleball?" it is a wonderful racquet sport that is kind of a hybrid of tennis, badminton and ping pong.
 It is played on a badminton sized court, has a tennis-like net, and players use a whiffle ball and solid, light weight racquets, sort of like oversized ping pong paddles.
 People of all ages enjoy pickleball, which has the excitement of tennis without as much stress on the joints.
 Or, it has all the strategy of ping pong, only bigger.
 Or the enjoyment of badminton, only faster.
 The sport is becoming very, very popular in certain parts of the country.
 Keene's time has come.

 You do not have to have ever played pickleball before to take part in our league.
 Many of us are total beginners.
-Very happily, we have our own USAPA ambassador, Rich Kalich to coach us!
+Very happily, we have our own USAPA ambassadors, Rich Kalich and Ron Farina, to coach us!
 (USA Pickelball Association - yes, it's a thing) If you've ever played any court or table racquet sport you'll catch on very quickly.
 If you haven't, it'll only take you a bit longer.
 You also do not need to have any equipment to play.
 We have everything you'll need to get started available.